10 Essential Figma Tips for UX Designers

 7. Make Interactive Prototypes

-Figma's prototyping tools let you bring designs to life.
 Here's how to create prototypes that impress clients and test user flows:

 1. Set up frames

 Organise your design frames.
-Group related screens for easier connections.
+Group-related screens for easier connections.

 2. Create connections